Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Diagnosis of Chronic Kidney Disease

 The Nephrologist will perform a physical and neurological exam, looking for any signs of heart or blood vessel problems.
-It will ask questions related to your symptoms, lifestyle, medical history, and type of footwear.
+The exam will also ask questions related to your symptoms, lifestyle, medical history, and type of footwear.

 Following are some of the possible tests that could be carried out: